Baseline-Blockchain/baseline-node/README.md

 ### 2. Generate keys + config

-A starter `config.json` lives at the repo root—copy it somewhere safe and tweak the highlighted fields:
+A starter `config.json` lives at the repo root and tweak the highlighted fields:

 1. **Pick RPC creds** (`rpc.username`/`rpc.password`) and keep them secret; all wallet tooling and miners authenticate with them.
 2. **Create the pool payout key** *before you ever mine*.
 This key is separate from the wallet: it controls who receives block rewards from your Stratum pool.
 Generate one with: